criblpacks/cribl-windows-events/README.md

 ## Release Notes
 ---
+### Version 0.9.0 - 2022-01-26
+- Complete rewrite of Windows Classic Event Processing pipeline
+- Added support for WinEvent, WinHost, Active Directory as they all work with Classic or XML events
+- Added Route and pipeline for Windows DNS events

 ### Version 0.5.5 - 2021-08-19
 - Added Field Filter Expression to Classic Pipeline final Parser to optionally remove values of '-'
 - Updated Eval to keep cribl_breaker from drop all fields